-On the 30th of September last, at Sierra Leone, from the effects of climate, John Logan Hook, Esq., merchant of that colony, and his Imperial Brazilian Majesty's Vice-Consul there eighth year of his age.
-On the 1st of December, at the Mall, Kensington Gravel-pits, in the 26th year of her age, Elvira, the wife of John Callcott Horsley, Esq.
+On the 30th of September last, at Sierra Leone, from the effects of climate, John Logan Hook, Esq., merchant of that colony, and his Imperial Brazilian Majesty's Vice-Consul

-On the 30th of November, at Cambridge, suddenly, by a fall from his horse, the Rev. George Howson, M.A., Fellow and Assistant-tutor of Christ's College, Cambridge, and lato Viceprincipal of the Collegiate Institution, Liverpool, in the twenty-
+On the 30th of November, at Cambridge, suddenly, by a full from his horse, the Rev. George Howson, M.A., fellow and Assistant-tutor of Christ's College, Cambridge, and late Viceprincipal of the Collegiate Institution, Liverpool, in the twentyeighth year of his age.